dbmcclain/Astronomy/README.md

 # Astronomy
 Useful computations with angles on the unit sphere.
 The bread and butter stuff for everyday ops at the observatory.

+This code comes from a lifetime accumulation of stuff that I used at professional observatories.
+I typically had these tools on my programmable calculator for use at the telescope. (remember those?)
+I decided to reformulate my experience in Lisp for myself.
+It may be useful to others too.

+My experience began as a Radio Astronomer observing Carbon Monoxide emission lines in our galaxy.
+Then I moved on to the Infrared and the first computer-controlled telescope - WIRO on Jelm Mtn, about 25 miles South of Laramie, WY.
+From there I moved into the visible spectrum at the (then) world's largest telescope, which I taught how to point and track.
+That was known as the MMT (Multiple Mirror Telescope) atop Mt.
+Hopkins, about 50 miles South of Tucson, AZ.
+That was a long time ago...

+But, although I moved on to bigger things, I still kept returning to Astronomy throughout my lifetime.
+As today, again.

+Today, the advent of small, affordable, robotic telescopes has spawned fresh interest in the amateur community for Astronomy.
+And today, all you need to do is pull up an interactive star map, click a mouse button, or swipe and stab on your cell-phone, and the telecope slews to the spot and starts making nice pics of the sky.

+But I found that many of the consumer-grade programs have irritating shortcomings.
+Some make it difficult or impossible to type in the RA & Dec coordinates that you want - never mind the lame input formatting required by them.
+And for planning purposes, the tools available are stilted and (IMHO) insufficient to help you answer some basic questions while you plan your observing runs.
+That's why I finally sat down and wrote this collection of Observational Astronomy Tools.

 ---
 ## Canonical Angle Measure
 Unified angle arithmetic based on canonical measure.
 User choice, with **SET-ANG-MODE**.
 But with the input/output variety available here, you really shouldn't care.
 Possibly handy for debugging, and there could be differences of a few bits in the ULP of various results. (down around the 15th or 16th digit.)